How To Become a Better Decision-Maker in the Workplace

 6. Stay open-minded

 Resisting the urge to draw conclusions and staying open-minded until reaching a final decision can help you to overcome confirmation bias and make better decisions.
 It is a natural tendency to draw conclusions first, then seek out evidence that supports it.
-However, this method can cause overlooking important information.
+However, this can cause you to overlook important information.

 7. Eliminate options before reaching a final decision